persapiens/Course/Project/Pipeline1.md

 There will be checkpoints where you will be required to report interim progress (CHECKPOINT.md).

-* Checkpoint 1 due: June 17th
+* Checkpoint 1 due: March 9th

 Document your current progress and team contributions.
 Note work you have completed and what work will be done next.
 You may find it useful to take screenshots of your GitHub Projects.